 ArcGIS Pro uses Python 3.
 This is a significant change from other ArcGIS products, including ArcGIS Desktop, ArcGIS Server, and ArcGIS Engine, that have used (and will continue to use) releases in the Python 2 line.
 The Python 3 line of releases are a different line that is incompatible with the Python 2 line.
 While fundamentally much of the language is the same, many key details have changed considerably, including how strings and dictionaries work and how the standard library is organized.

 Python 3 has been in active development for over five years, coexisting with Python 2 as the Python community has ported over.
 At this time, the majority of key third-party libraries have ported over to Python 3, and in the Python community, the consensus is that all new development projects will be done in Python 3.

 What do I need to get my scripts to work in ArcGIS Pro and Python 3

 A key decision point will be whether you will update your Python code to work in both 10.x and ArcGIS Pro, or just ArcGIS Pro.
-If you're doing a one-way conversion of code from Python 2 to Python 3, there is a 2to3 command line utility that can be used to automate much of the process.
+If you are doing a one-way conversion of code from Python 2 to Python 3, there is a 2to3 command line utility that can be used to automate much of the process.
 This utility is available with both Python 2 and 3.
 It is important to note that 2to3, while an excellent tool, is not a complete solution (it is sometimes estimated as a 95 percent solution), and additional changes may be necessary.
-If you need to support Python 2 and 3, see below for strategies in supporting both versions.
+If you need to support Python 2 and 3, see below for strategies to support both versions.